Frequently Asked Questions

 A master key is a key that can open multiple locks in a master key system.
 Each lock will generally have it's own key, while the "master" key will usually open all locks.
 Additionally, if you are on a mastered system the locksmith must have access to the system listing in order to make additional keys or change your locks to a different key.
-In Tennessee it’s unlawful for a locksmith to expand a master key system, or generate a key for it without having the charts used to create the system.

 How are warranties handled?

 All hardware warranties are established and covered by the individual manufacturer.
 Quite often they will have us perform the service for them but that is their option, not ours.
-We are very selective about the hardware we use, we would rather spend a few dollars more to buy quality.
+We are very selective about the hardware we use.
+We would rather spend a few dollars more to buy quality.
 Check the package that the part came in, warranty information should be on it or in it.
 In 2016 we started offering select clients a preventative maintenance program.
 With this program we keep track of all warranty information on new products installed.
 This program can easily save you several thousand or more each year.

 I want to buy a safe, can you help?